bryanshangguan/numerical-analysis/hw1/README.md

 This directory contains a full Python implementation for HW1:

 - Problem 1: Newton, Secant, and Bisection methods on functions (a) through (j).
-- Problem 2: Concise proof writeup in `theory.md`.
+- Problem 2: Proof writeup in `theory.md`.
 - Problem 3: Fixed-point iteration experiment and theory-vs-observed iteration counts.

 ## Run